dialogtekgeek/DSTC8-AVSD_official/README.md

 DSTC8-AVSD: Sentence generation task for Audio Visual Scene-aware Dialog

 ## NEWS

+"Any features" extracted from the given videos can be used at DSTC7 and DSTC8.

 The multiple references for the DSTC7 AVSD test set in the following file: https://drive.google.com/file/d/1nz9Pu9YIfuZHzowhASXERajRXqE6DBQx/view?usp=sharing